A Pair of Brown Eyes: Music video

-The music video for the single was directed in 1985 by Alex Cox and was set in a Nineteen Eighty-Four-esque Britain with Margaret Thatcher in the place of Big Brother as a supreme, god-like authoritarian figure.
-The video featured roles played by band members as well as a cameo by the record's producer Elvis Costello.
+The music video for the single, filmed in 1985, was directed by Alex Cox.
+It is set in a Nineteen Eighty-Four-esque Britain, now a police state, with Margaret Thatcher in the place of Big Brother as a supreme, god-like authoritarian figure.
+The video stars English singer Kirsty MacColl, who is annoyed by an old man on a train.
+It features roles played by band members as well as a cameo by the record's producer Elvis Costello.
+Images of eyes abound, with most characters in blindfolds or wearing goggles, and one official wears an eyepatch.